drivechain-project/docs/bip2-blind-merged-mining.md

 Abstract
 ==========

-Blind Merged Mining (BMM) is a way of mining special extension blocks.
+Blind Merged Mining (BMM) is a way of mining special extension blocks, ie "sidechains".
 It produces strong guarantees that the block is valid, for *any* arbitrary set of rules; and yet it does so without requiring miners to actually do any validation on the block whatsoever.

 BMM actually is a process that spans two or more chains.
 For an explanation of the "whole picture", please see [this post](http://www.truthcoin.info/blog/blind-merged-mining/).
-This document, however, focuses only on the required modifications to mainchain Bitcoin.
+Here we focus on the modifications to mainchain Bitcoin.

 To support BMM, the mainchain is asked to accomplish two goals:
 1. Track a set of ordered hashes (the merged-mining).